*Originally posted August 2018. Updated July 2022

 I’ll admit that the first time I ate lunch in my car was an act of desperation.
 It was a hectic day at the office and suddenly the thought of eating in the cafeteria, going to my favourite coffee shop, or even taking a walk felt incredibly overwhelming.

 I’ve since learned that I am a highly sensitive person (HSP).
 Someone who has a sensory-processing sensitivity, or a nervous system that is more easily kicked into overdrive.
-In other words, it was discovering and accepting that I was absolutely not “crazy” for feeling like the fluorescent lights in my office were unbearable, for feeling stressed out when the TV was too loud, or for feeling like the dry air was making it impossible for me to concentrate.
+In other words, it was discovering that there was actually a scientific, well-researched reason for why the fluorescent lights in my office were making it hard for me to concentrate, for why I felt stressed out when the TV was too loud, or for why seemingly-small annoyances to other people (like dry air, or a scratchy sweater) seemed unbearble to me.

 According to Dr. Elaine Aron (who coined the term), having a highly sensitive nervous system is a trait found in about 20 percent of the population.
 As she sums up, this ultimately means it is “too many to be a disorder, but not enough to be well understood by the majority of those around you”.

 If you’re an HSP (or an introvert, or simply anxious, for that matter) you’ll understand that there are times when you just hit your limit.
-Unfortunately, I hit this limit much more easily than most.
+I now understand and accept (or at least try to) that I hit this limit much more easily than most.
 I used to try and push through.
 I would compare myself to everyone else.
 Be upset with myself for being “weak”, felt like I was over-exaggerating, and even angry for not being able to keep up.
 I am still guilty of doing this, but the long-term costs of pushing nearly always outweigh the short-term benefits.

-This is especially true when I push myself for someone else, instead of for my own reasons (I stay for just one more drink because I feel silly saying I need to leave because the music is too loud at a party, maybe I agree to have lunch on a patio, even though I know it’s too hot, and I’m likely to have a migraine after, or maybe I watch a TV show with my spouse that’s a little too violent for me, and am almost guaranteed to have nightmares afterwards).
+This is especially true when I push myself for someone else, for reasons that aren’t important to me (I stay for just one more drink because I feel silly saying I need to leave because the music is too loud at a party, maybe I agree to have lunch on a patio, even though I know it’s too hot, and I’m likely to have a migraine after, or maybe I watch a TV show with my spouse that’s a little too violent for me, and am almost guaranteed to have nightmares afterwards).

 I’m learning to take moments to re-charge, in ways that work for me, and also learning that my “battery”, so to speak, charges a little more slowly and drains much, much more quickly than I would expect.
 It’s therefore important to build in breathers and moments of rest anywhere you can.